palday/FiveLetterWorda.jl/README.md

 ## Julia FTW

-This started off as a moderately optimized Julia program, but then I wanted to see how fast I could make it without doing really fancy things with the low-level representation of the adjaceny matrix.
+This started off as a moderately optimized Julia program, but then I wanted to see how fast I could make it without doing really fancy things with the low-level representation of the adjacency matrix.
 As such, it's a nice example of the power of Julia: you start off writing a program in a high-level language, much like you would in Python or Matlab.
 But unlike Python or Matlab where you have to start using a second language or libraries/functions wrapping things in a second language (e.g. NumPy), you just keep applying successive optimizations in Julia.